Party switching: Ukraine

 In Ukraine, the imperative mandate provision of the Ukrainian Constitution banned party switching in Parliament from 2004 to 2010.
 The mandate stipulated that the constitution and laws of Ukraine obliged members of the Verkhovna Rada, Ukraine's Parliament, to remain members of the parliamentary faction or bloc in which they were elected.

 This was evident during the 2007 Ukrainian political crisis where members of the opposition crossed party lines with plans to undermine Presidential authority and move towards the 300 constitutional majority.

-On 21 February 2014 the Ukrainian parliament passed a law that reinstated the 2004 imperative mandate.
-In practice the imperative mandate causes the deprivation of the mandate of deputies who leave their faction by their own initiative while deputies who are removed from their faction become an independent MP.
+On 21 February 2014, the Ukrainian parliament passed a law that reinstated the 2004 imperative mandate.
+In practice, the imperative mandate causes the deprivation of the mandate of deputies who leave their faction by their own initiative while deputies who are removed from their faction become independent MPs.

 United States

 Party-switching in the United States Congress (for example, from the Republican Party to the Democratic Party, or vice versa) is relatively rare.
 During the period between 1947 and 1997, only 20 members of the House of Representatives and Senate switched parties.
 Periods with a high degree of party switching (among both elected officials and citizens) are linked to periods of partisan realignment.

 After the 1994 elections (in which Republicans gained control of both chambers of Congress for the first time in four decades), five House Democrats and two Senate Democrats switched to the Republican Party.
 Another notable switch took place in 2001 when Senator Jim Jeffords of Vermont left the Republican Party to become a political independent, which placed the Senate in Democratic control.
-Another notable example is when in April 2009, Arlen Specter, a Republican senator from Pennsylvania, switched to the Democratic Party.
-This provided Democrats a 3/5 majority in the Senate, which helped enable the Affordable Care Act to pass the Senate.
+Another notable instance occurred in April 2009, when Senator Arlen Specter of Pennsylvania, a Republican, switched to the Democratic Party.
+After Al Franken was seated in July 2009, this meant Democrats had a supermajority in the Senate, allowing them to end a filibuster.
+This was critical in the passage of the Affordable Care Act, also known as Obamacare.

+Vanuatu

+In 2024, Vanuatu voted in a Constitutional referendum that would stop party switching.
+59.28% voted in favor forcing MPs to vacate their seats if leaving or being excluded by the party under which they were elected.